 This workshop includes an additional $60 of faculty tuition and $40 park fee.

-This immersive experience invites participants to journey through the seven chakras, guided by the subtle wisdom of medicinal plants and shamanic tea meditations.
+Journey through the seven chakras guided by the subtle wisdom of medicinal plants and shamanic tea meditations.
 Rooted in embodied connection to the elements — earth, water, fire, and air — this workshop explores how the energetic and physical systems of the body mirror the natural world.

 Each day focuses on one or more chakras, unfolding through practices such as plant meditations, tea ceremonies, guided rituals, and nature connection.
 Participants will work with herbs like kava kava, rose, blue lotus, tulsi, skullcap, cacao, and others — many sourced directly from Esalen’s Farm & Garden.